 Dietary supplements include vitamins, amino acids, herbs, minerals, and botanicals.
 Some supplements may help reduce inflammation.
 Recently, more research has been dedicated to testing the effectiveness of these nutritional supplements for people with chronic conditions like spondylitis.

-It’s important to note that even if supplements have strong biologic effects, the U.S. Food and Drug Administration (FDA) does not consider supplements a treatment or cure for medical conditions.
-Some supplements have been shown to interact negatively with certain prescription medications.
+The Spondylitis Association of America warns that the U.S. Food and Drug Administration (FDA) does not consider supplements a treatment or cure for medical conditions.
+Some supplements may interact negatively with certain prescription medications.

 Vitamin D is necessary for many body functions, including bone health, regulation of cellular functions, and immune system support.
 Vitamin D has anti-inflammatory and antioxidant properties.
-Vitamin D also helps the body absorb calcium — which is why it may be a good supplement for people who live with inflammatory diseases such as spondylitis, osteoporosis, and rheumatoid arthritis.
+Vitamin D also helps the body absorb calcium — which is why it may be a good supplement for people who live with inflammatory diseases, such as spondylitis, osteoporosis, and rheumatoid arthritis.

 One MySpondylitisTeam member wrote, “I take a mixture with B vitamins and vitamin D every morning, and it’s the difference between doing and don’t-ing!”

 The recommended daily dose for vitamin D is 600 International Units (IU) for people ages 1 to 70.
 Talk with your rheumatologist before adding vitamin D to your diet.

 While vitamin D is essential for overall health, too much vitamin D can create health issues.
 Specifically, high doses of supplemental vitamin D can cause kidney stones and kidney damage, irregular heart rhythms, nausea and vomiting, constipation, poor appetite, and weight loss.
 Vitamin D can also interact with several medications, including prednisone (a steroid that can be used to treat inflammatory arthritis).